-Texas caviar is perfect to serve as a healthy dip, salad, or side dish.
-It’s naturally vegan, gluten-free and loaded with protein and fiber!
+Texas caviar can be served as a healthy dip, salad, or side dish.
+It’s naturally vegan, gluten-free, and loaded with protein and fiber!

 Dressing: In a small bowl, whisk together the apple cider vinegar, lime juice, olive oil, chili powder, cumin, garlic powder, ad generous pinch of salt.
 Set aside.
 (You can also just pour the ingredients over the assembled salad before tossing, as mentioned in the post, but mixing will help dissolve the spices.)